prog4biol/pfb2019/lectures/goodPracticesInCoding.md

 else:
 	print(n, 'is negative')
 ```
 The code is correct, but the variable has a non-descriptive name.
-There are no blank lines between portions of the code, and there is no indication about what the script is attempting to do.
+There are no blank lines between portions of the code, and there is no indication about what the script is attempting to do.​

 **A clearer version:**